joshpyorre/ioc_collector/readme.md

 # Build a list of historical IOCs based off a keyword search on abuse.ch, and geo-map it if needed

+It looks up the A record from any URLs/Domains/SHA/MD5.

 In this example, I'm searching for darkside:

 1. Go to https://threatfox.abuse.ch/browse.php?search=malware%3Adarkside